phsunrise/higher-order-fel-modes/README.md

 step because in the original dataset, 0th-order modes (label=0) greatly outnumbers higher-order modes (label=1).

+This code also includes cropping and rebinning of the images.

 * residue_networks.py, a residual deep neural network.

 * simple.py, a simpler convolutional neural network.